Richard-Schaller/syrlex2mqtt/doc/syrconnect-protocol.md

 The SYR water softening units of the LEX Plus series, e.g. LEX Plus 10 Connect or LEX Plus 10 S Connect, are sharing their status with the SYR Connect cloud and receiving commands and settings changes from it.
 The SYR Connect cloud can be either accessed through the [SYR Connect web interface](https://syrconnect.de/) or the [SYR App](https://www.syr.de/de/SYR_App).

 The protocol between SYR water softening unit and SYR Connect cloud is partially reverse engineered through analyzing the exchanged messages.
 A LEX Plus 10 S Connect with firmware SLPS 1.7 was used for this analysis; later SLSP 1.9 was analysed.
+Additionally, a LEX Plus 10 SL Connect was analyzed that contains an integrated leakage detection device, called Safeconnect.

 ## Communication
 The communication happens for firmware version 1.7 via http to syrconnect.consoft.de and connect.saocal.pl.
 Both domains seem to use the same protocol, but only the former seems to be used for the SYR Connect cloud.
 Both domains are resolved via DNS, which means the communication can easily be redirected by using a DNS server (either via DHCP or via static configuration) that resolves these domains to the desired server IP.
 With firmware version 1.9 https is used instead of http, but no certificate checking seems to happen.
 The